Embryo genetic testing for a healthy baby

-- Preimplantation genetic testing, or PGT: Embryos are screened to ensure that they have the correct number and placement of chromosomes.
+- Preimplantation genetic testing for aneuploidy, or PGT-A: Embryos are screened to ensure that they have the correct number and placement of chromosomes.

-- Preimplantation genetic diagnosis, or PGD: Geneticists look for a specific genetic disorder, such as cystic fibrosis or sickle cell disease, when either parent is a known or suspected carrier.
+- Preimplantation genetic testing for monogenetic disease, or PGT-M: Geneticists look for a specific genetic disorder, such as cystic fibrosis or sickle cell disease, when either parent is a known or suspected carrier.

-In both PGD and PGT, a few cells are removed from each embryo within five to seven days of egg retrieval, and then the embryos are frozen.
+In both PGT-A and PGT-M, a few cells are removed from each embryo within five to seven days of egg retrieval, and then the embryos are frozen.
 The extracted cells are sent to a genetics lab, where experienced geneticists examine their chromosomes.
 Within one week, a report arrives at our Louisiana fertility center, providing detailed information for hopeful parents and their physician.

 By examining the embryos’ chromosomes at this early stage, geneticists can tell with 99% certainty if there are too many or too few normal chromosomes – a condition known as aneuploidy that can lead to miscarriage and serious developmental conditions.